 If you are making a claim for someone who has died as a result of amputation negligence, then you will usually have three years from their date of death.
 Typically, there is no time limit in place if you are making a claim for someone who lack the mental capacity to do so themselves.

-If you are still unsure about how long you have to make a claim, don’t hesitate to get in touch with a member of our team today.
+If you are still unsure about how long you have to make a claim, don’t hesitate to get in touch with one of our amputation solicitors in South Wales today.

 Reaching an out of court settlement

-We will always aim to resolve your claim out of court, using our expertise in methods of negotiation and Alternative Dispute Resolution (ADR).
+We will always aim to resolve amputation negligence claims out of court, using our expertise in methods of negotiation and Alternative Dispute Resolution (ADR).
 If you are able to reach a settlement out of court, you’ll save yourself plenty of time and stress, and can help you to access funds much quicker.

 Taking a claim to court